endu111/robust-satellite-image-stereo-matching/README.md

 This repository contains corrected datasets from our research paper "RSMT: Robust stereo matching training with geometric correction, clean pixel selection and loss weighting":

-(1) Inaccurate-label stereo matching datasets US3D(E) and WHU(E) based on raw datasets.
+- **Inaccurate-label stereo matching datasets US3D(E) and WHU(E) based on raw datasets**：Raw paper.
-(2) Accurate-label stereo matching datasets US3D(E) and WHU(E) based on raw datasets.
-(Although there are still very small residual errors, this version can already be used for accurate evaluation of various studies.
-We are conducting a study to provide an almost completely accurate satellite image stereo matching dataset, and the upgraded clean dataset is awaited.)
+- **Accurate-label stereo matching datasets US3D(C) and WHU(C) based on raw datasets** ：Although there are still very small residual errors, this version can already be used for accurate evaluation of various studies.
+We are conducting a study to provide an almost completely accurate satellite image stereo matching dataset, and the upgraded clean dataset is awaited.

 Please find the details below.